momentfree/node-red-contrib-qrcode-generator/README.md

 You can use different colors but keep in mind that light-color must be ligther than dark-color.

 ### Input
-`msg.qrcodeinput` custom string, it will be used instead of editor configuration. e.g.:
+`msg.qrcodeinput` [Custom](https://github.com/zxing/zxing/wiki/Barcode-Contents) string, it will be used instead of editor configuration. e.g.:
 ```
 msg.qrcodeinput = 'sms:+18005551212';
 ```